silverbulletmd/silverbullet/website/Page Template.md

 Page templates can be used to automate or simplify the creation of pages based on a template.

 # Creating a page template
-To create a page template, create a page and tag it with `#meta/template/page`.
+1. Run the `Page: From Template` command
+2. Select “Page Template”

-The last component of the page name will be used as the template name.
+3. Pick a name, the last component of the page name will be used as the template name.

 ## Cursor placement
 In the template’s body text, you can optionally use `|^|` as a placeholder for where the cursor should be after creating the page.